 When shared initially, the hosted feature service item is replicated.
 If subsequently shared, the item is not replicated again, and instead, the existing item is shared.

-I get a timeout error after enabling sync on a feature layer in my ArcGIS Enterprise 10.5 portal.
-What is happening?
+Why do I get a timeout error after enabling sync on a feature layer in my ArcGIS Enterprise 10.5 portal?

 The item page may timeout while configuring sync if the layer contains a lot of data.
 The server, however, will continue to configure the data.
 After some time, configuration will complete and the process to enable sync on the item page will succeed.

-I get a timeout error after enabling sync on a feature layer in my ArcGIS Online organization.
-What's happening?
+Why do I get a timeout error after enabling sync on a feature layer in my ArcGIS Online organization?

 The item page may timeout while configuring sync if the layer contains a lot of data.
 To address this issue when it occurs, you can run the updateDefinition operation in async mode on the layer using the REST admin API.
 See example 3 in the Update Definition (Feature Service) REST API topic.

 When attempting to share feature layer data as copies, I encounter the following error in the logs: "Failed to create replica.
 Multiple layers are referencing a dataset, which is not supported."
-What is causing the error?
+Why?

 This error is encountered when a web map contains multiple layers referencing a single dataset in the database (for example, a Roads feature class is referenced in the map as two separate layers: major highways and minor roads.)
 When publishing web maps containing feature services to be shared as copies in collaboration, ensure authored maps do not contain multiple references to a single dataset.